alex-stephens/project-euler/README.md

 # project-euler

-Solutions to the problems on projecteuler.net
+My solutions to some of the problems on [projecteuler.net](https://projecteuler.net/), written mostly in Python.

-test change